Mental health plans 'failing a generation'

 Caroline believes the outcome would have been very different without the charity's quick and effective intervention.

-"It would have carried on getting worse and I dread to where we would have potentially have ended up."
+"It would have carried on getting worse and I dread to think where we would potentially have ended up.

 "We were incredibly lucky."